On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 5. Fire Permit

-A fire permit might be a regular inspection by the local fire department, and will depend on where you’re selling from.
+A fire safety permit might be a regular inspection by the local fire department, and will depend on where you’re selling from.

 How to Get a Fire Permit